larpix/pacman/docs/README.txt

 	strategies for getting starting with limited network and hardware

 Conventions:
- - OS is latest version of Ubuntu 16.04 LTS
+ - OS is latest version of Ubuntu 18.04 LTS
- - Xilinx tools are all 2018.3
+ - Xilinx tools are all 2020.2
  - Unless explicitly stated otherwise, all commands are issued from the root directory of the git repository, and most will not work from elsewhere.
-- Xilinx is installed at /tools/Xilinx/
-   (if not, just change path below as needed.)
  - Shell commands beging with $.

 Xilinx Software and Git: